Lily-2002/gRPC-stock-server/README.md

-# Part2
-The part2 is implemented by Lian Fu.
-The part2 is a stock trading system based on gRPC.
+The project is a stock trading system based on gRPC.
 The code is constructed by Maven.
 The structure of the system:
 ```text
 part2/